Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Dataset Details

-Then, the computation is at a much cheaper cost of $\mathcal{O}(|\hat{E}| + | \hat{V}|\log|\hat{V}|)$ using Dijkstra's algorithm~\citep{dijkstra1959note}, where $|\hat{V}|$ and $|\hat{E}|$ are the average number of nodes and edges across all 16-hop ego-networks.
-The calculation is implemented with \texttt{networkx}~\citep{hagberg2008exploring} on a CPU cluster of $72$ Intel Xeon @ 2.3GHz cores, which takes 3, 5, 6, and 23 hours to compute for \texttt{Paris}, \texttt{Shanghai}, \texttt{L.A.} and \texttt{London}, respectively.
+\paragraph{Computational cost.} The exact eccentricity typically requires $\mathcal{O}(|V|^3)$ using the Floyd-Warshall algorithm~\citep{floyd1962algorithm}.
+However, with our local approach, the computation is at a much cheaper cost of $\mathcal{O}(|\hat{E}| + | \hat{V}|\log|\hat{V}|)$ using the Dijkstra's algorithm~\citep{dijkstra1959note}, where $|\hat{V}|$ and $|\hat{E}|$ are the average number of nodes and edges across all $k$-hop ego-networks.
+The calculation is implemented with \texttt{networkx}~\citep{hagberg2008exploring} on a CPU cluster of $72$ Intel Xeon @ 2.3GHz cores, which takes 3, 5, 6, and 23 hours to compute for \texttt{Paris}, \texttt{Shanghai}, \texttt{L.A.} and \texttt{London}, respectively, when $k=16$.